alexacarlson/DeepDesign2019/README.md

 - a collection of files (code, resources, etc.) from your local computer or GitHub
 - a container (with code dependencies and packages pre-installed)
-- a command to execute (i.e. python main.py or nvidia-smi)
+- a command to execute (i.e. python main.py)

 ## INSTALLING/SETTING UP PAPERSPACE: